In America (film): Box office

-Critical reception
+Critical response

 Rotten Tomatoes gave the film a score of 90%, based on 175 reviews, and an average rating of 7.75/10.
 The website's critical consensus states, "A rich and moving story about an immigrant family adjusting to life in New York".
 Metacritic assigned the film a weighted average score of 76 out of 100, based on 41 critics, indicating "generally favorable" reviews.